zhullyb/monyhar/monyhar/chrome/android/javatests/src/org/chromium/chrome/browser/vr/README.md

 instrumentation tests for [WebXR][webxr_spec] (VR/Virtual Reality and AR/Augmented Reality) features currently in Chrome.

-These tests are integration/end-to-end tests run in the full Chromium browser on actual Android devices.
+These tests are integration/end-to-end tests run in the full Monyhar browser on actual Android devices.

 ## Directories